scottdomes/blog/source/_posts/2017-08-11-build-a-node-dot-js-api-in-under-30-minutes.markdown

 complex projects.

 In the future I’ll be writing tutorials to create more simple API’s in different languages and frameworks.
-Hit the follow button if you’re interested!

-If this tutorial was any help to you, please hit the green heart below- it means a lot.
+If this tutorial was any help to you, please share it with friends and colleagues- it means a lot.
 Feel free to also leave me a comment with any feedback or questions.

 Thanks for reading!